Scheduled Maintenance: CPF digital services will not be available on 3 Dec 2023, from 12am to 8am.

 If you are interested in growing your CPF savings further, consider the following ways to get higher payouts in retirement:

-1. Top up to the prevailing ERS
+1. Top up to the current ERS

 You will also enjoy tax relief of up to $16,000 a year if you make cash top-ups to both yourself and your loved ones (up to the current FRS).

-Applicable only to eligible individuals, the Matched Retirement Savings Scheme (MRSS) provides a dollar-for-dollar grant (up to an annual cap of $600) for every top up made to their Retirement Account.
+For eligible individuals, the Matched Retirement Savings Scheme (MRSS) provides a dollar-for-dollar grant (up to an annual cap of $600) for every top up made to their Retirement Account.
 Find out if this applies to you with the Matched Retirement Savings Scheme Eligibility Checker.

 The BRS and FRS act as valuable guides to assist you in planning for your retirement.